SAP-archive/teched2020-DEV161/exercises/ex15/README.md

 ## Exercise 15.3 - Run the App Locally in the Dev Space

-After completing these steps you will have tested the fully developed app locally in your dev space.
+After completing these steps, you will have tested the fully developed app locally in your dev space.

-1. Go to the tab where the app is running and refresh it (press [F5]).
-You can see the result of adding the supplier info to the product's details view.
+1. Go to the tab where the app is running, and refresh it (press [F5]).
+You can see the result of adding the list of orders that include the product to the product's Details view.
     <br><br>![](images/2020-10_BAS_App_Object_View_After_Orders_Table_.jpg)<br><br>

     >Adding a shipment details view is out of scope of this workshop.
-You're encouraged to try it on your own.
+You're encouraged to try it out on your own.

 ## Summary

 Congratulations!!!

 With this, you have successfully completed the app development.
-You're welcome to repeat the steps in exercise 7 to build, deploy, and run the app on your CF space.
+You're welcome to push the app to GitHub or repeat the steps in exercise 7 to build, deploy, and run the app in your CF space.

 Continue to - [Exercise 16 - Useful CF Commands](../ex16/README.md)